-If you are participating in one of our tours, you don't need to worry about maps — your guide and driver will handle all the directions.
-However, if you are travelling by yourself, you will need to manage maps and navigation on your own.
+If you are traveling on one of our tours, you don't need to worry about maps — your guide and driver will handle all the directions.
+However, if you are traveling by yourself, it is a good idea to install a map or navigation app on your smartphone.

-Navigation in China
+Google in China

-Most Chinese cab drivers, if not all of them, don't speak any English and even fewer can read it.
-You should always have your hotel’s address, and any other addresses you might need, written down in Chinese.
-Even if the characters say nothing to you, you still need them when trying to find an address.
+Navigating China’s big cities is relatively easy, as their subway systems have English signs.
+However, once you step outside it’s a different story.
+You should always carry your hotel’s address, and any other addresses you might need, written down in Chinese.
+Very few Chinese cab drivers, if any, speak English, and even fewer can read it.
+Even if the characters say nothing to you, you will still need them when trying to find an address.
 This is especially important since some places have different names in English and in Chinese.

 For example, you may think that “McDonald’s” is an easily recognizable name and anyone in China can point you in the right direction to the famous American burger chain.
-But you may be in for a surprise, since McDonald’s in China is called Maidanglao and its English name won’t ring any bells with most people.
+But you may be in for a surprise, since McDonald’s in China is called Maidanglao or Jingongmen and its English name won’t ring any bells with most people.